 If you’ve ever seen an elaborate Japanese pagoda, you know how the structure’s roof spreads out in symmetrical layers.
 The branches of pagoda dogwood are dense and layered too, and pagoda dogwood information says the trees get their common names from this branch structure.
-Despite its common name, the pagoda dogwood is actually an American native shrub.
+Despite its common name, the pagoda dogwood is actually a North American native shrub found in New Brunswick, the eastern parts of the United States, and west to Minnesota.
 For more pagoda dogwood information, including tips for pagoda dogwood care, read on.

 Pagoda Dogwood Information

 Pagoda dogwood (Cornus alternifolia) is a large shrub or small tree for a garden or backyard.
-Native to the American East, the pagoda dogwood is hardy in U.S. Department of Agriculture plant hardiness zones 3 through 7.
+The pagoda dogwood is hardy in U.S. Department of Agriculture plant hardiness zones 3 through 7.

 It is also an attractive plant.
 When you are growing pagoda dogwood trees, you’ll see that the branches are tiered and horizontal, turning up slightly at the tips.
 Pagoda dogwood information suggests that the blossoms are also a nice addition to a landscape.
 Although they are small, the creamy flowers are very fragrant and bloom in 2- to 3-inch groupings in late spring.

 These give way to berry-like drupes, the color of blueberries that appear on crimson stalks.
 The fruits mature in late summer.
 The long, oval leaves turn purple in autumn.
 This dogwood is of great benefit to wildlife.
 The flowers attract butterflies, and the dense foliage provides excellent nesting conditions for birds, while the drupes make meals for them too.

 When you are growing pagodas, you’ll be particularly interested in tips about pagoda dogwood growing conditions.
 In fact, the trees have quite specific requirements.